cuckoosandbox/monitor/sigs/exception.rst

         // TODO Should we do something here?
         // For now we'll just ignore this code path.
     }
+    // Ignore several exception codes such as the one caused by calling
+    // OutputDebugString().
-    // Ignore exceptions that are caused by calling OutputDebugString(). else if(is_exception_code_whitelisted(exception_code) == 0) {
+    else if(is_exception_code_whitelisted(exception_code) == 0) {
         uintptr_t addrs[RETADDRCNT]; uint32_t count = 0;
         count = stacktrace(Context, addrs, RETADDRCNT);